cephasteom/zen/src/lib/zen/README.md

 # ZEN3
 Zen is a Javascript library for expressing complex patterns with very little code.
 It was written to take advantage of JS's flexibility and is primed for pattern interference.
-Zen allows you to map musical parameters across a period of time or the x, y, z axes of a canvas.
-By manipulating the trajectories of up to 8 separate streams, you can trigger sonic events and mutations; with parameters being determined by the stream's current position in time and space.
+Zen allows you to map musical parameters across time and 3D space.
+Plot multiple trajectories around the canvas and trigger sonic events and modulations whose parameters are determined by the stream's current position in time and space.

 Zen is designed to be used as a live coding tool and is available for experimentation at TODO.
-It can also be integrated into other projects where pattern generation is required.
+It can also be integrated into other projects requiring pattern generation.
 See section TODO for further guidance.
 ## Basics
-Zen provides you with 4 global variables, 8 streams, and a global settings object:
+Zen provides you with 4 const variables, 8 streams, and a global settings interface:
 ### Variables
 * t: an incrementing integer representing time
 * q: integer, number of divisions per cycle